parasaurolophus/node-red-zwave-js-example/README.md

 model sent from the back end have `retain` set to `true` while command messages sent from the front end have `retain` omitted or set to `false`.
-That way, the current state of the data model is shared among all clients, no matter when or in what order they connect, while commands are only handled only by currently connected listeners in real time.
+That way, the current state of the data model is shared among all clients, no matter when or in what order they connect, while commands are only handled by currently connected listeners in real time.